PBearson/ESP32-With-ESP-PROG-Demo/README.md

 # Debugging ESP32 App with ESP-PROG
 Debug your embedded software with ESP32, ESP-PROG, and JTAG.
 This project is part of a course at University of Massachusetts Lowell, and some details may need to be changed to work for other readers.

+The ESP32 app in this project sets up the ESP32 board as a WiFi access point with SSID of *fxw* and password of *xinwenfu*.

 <!---
 ## Table of Contents